08jne01/08jne01.github.io/community-a4e-c/index.md

 ### Q: Will guided weapons like AGM-12 Bullpup or AGM-62 Walleye be added?

-The AGM-12C Bullpup is a possibility with more work, but no promises just yet!
-Our A-4E-C cockpit model lacks the TV monitor used for the Walleye display.
+There are some cursory plans to implement the AGM-12C Bullpup.
+The A-4E-C cockpit model lacks the TV monitor used for the Walleye display.

 ### Q: Why doesn't the A-4E-C have a nosewheel steering button?
 There is insufficient evidence to suggest that the A-4E had NWS.
 According to our research the the revisions and reworks relating to the NWS were applied to only the -F models.
 If you find evidence that E's did in fact have NWS, please share it!